next example

 100

 SVR is a Support Vector Machine method designed to solve regression problems.
-It uses non-linear kernel transformation in order to map input data into a higher dimensional feature space and, then, applies a linear regression model solving higher dimensional problems .
+It uses non-linear kernel transformation in order to map input data into a higher dimensional feature space and, then, applies a linear regression model solving

 In an examplary case with two simple classes and clear feature distinction, SVR can easily separate the data.
-The method finds a simple function to separate one class from the other.

 separate data in 2D

-In our case of various and complex classes, visualization is harder, because class separation is not linear.
+is not linear.
 SVR translates all data in a higher dimensional (here: 3D) space using a kernel function.

 separate data in 3D

 Class separation is now easier using a linear plane.
-SVR finds the plane and re-projects the data back in a 2D space, now being able to separate the more complex dataset.
+SVR finds the plane and re-projects the data back in a 2D space, now being able to separate

 mapping urban expansion